Skip to content

 NetSuite can provide external access through portals without using the same internal licensing structure as full employee access.
 This is a common way companies improve collaboration with customers and vendors without scaling internal NetSuite user licenses unnecessarily.

-Why they matter: they can reduce manual support and AR/AP work without turning every external stakeholder into an internal user.
+Why they matter: They can reduce manual support and AR/AP work without turning every external stakeholder into an internal user.

 Smart Licensing = Real Cost Control